High by the Beach: Synopsis

 The video is primarily shot in a hand-held camera technique with very little editing or cuts.
-The video begins with Del Rey wearing a low-cut white sundress over a black bra and a sea glass blue robe entering a beach house as a helicopter hovers above her.
+The video begins with Del Rey wearing a low-cut white sundress over a black bra and a sea glass blue robe entering a beach house as a paparazzi helicopter hovers above her.
 After entering the house, the camera follows Del Rey from behind as she walks upstairs, posing in front of a mirror and collapsing on her bed, rolling around on it.
 The camera continues to follow her downstairs where she begins flipping through the pages of a tabloid.
 As the camera moves in front of her, the helicopter reappears closer to the house, hovering in front of the windows.
-In the helicopter is a photographer, who has been taking pictures of Del Rey the entire time and she dances with her hair, robe, and dress blowing in the wind created by the helicopter.
+A photographer takes photos of Del Rey and he and the rest of the paparazzi surround her with the helicopter's wind.
 Del Rey then runs outside onto the beach and pulls out a guitar case from beneath a pile of rocks.
-When she returns to the balcony, she opens the case and removes a large firearm from it.
-She turns toward the photographer and fires the gun at the helicopter, destroying it and the photographer.
-In the aftermath of the explosion with the wind still blowing Del Rey's hair and clothes, flaming pieces of tabloid articles flutter through the air as Del Rey lowers the gun and reenters the beach house.
+When she returns to the balcony, she opens the case and removes a large rocket launcher from it.
+She turns towards the helicopter and destroys it with the weapon, killing the paparazzi.
+In the aftermath of the explosion, flaming pieces of tabloid articles flutter through the air as Del Rey lowers the rocket launcher and re-enters the beach house.